7 - Give Us a Show Then

 "New Ship Design Elements and Current Assembly Management."

-She pulled herself upright, and indignantly defended it, "Yes well, it is necessary… the one after it will be more to your taste, 'The Current Disposition of the Human Crime Syndicates.'"
+She pulled herself upright, and indignantly said, "Yes well, it is necessary.
+The one after it will be more to your taste, 'The Current Disposition of the Human Crime Syndicates.'"

 "Sounds way more interesting."